Overclock-Validator/shredcaster/README.md

 1) Standalone design – Requires little or no modification to the Solana client codebase.
 Note: If XDP-based broadcast is enabled, a small change is required to forward leader-produced shreds.

-2) No validator disruption – Works without restarting or reconfiguring the node.
+2) No node disruption – Works without restarting or reconfiguring the node.

 3) Minimal performance overhead – Uses eXpress Data Path (XDP) for efficient zero-copy packet forwarding.